Homegear/Homegear-Doc/Homegear-HomeMaticBidCoS/source/configuration.rst

 	* CC1101 (Texas Instruments)
 	* CC1101 with CC1190 (Texas Instruments)

-If you just want a working system without a lot of work, buy the CUL stick.
-It is probably the easiest to use device in the list, can be connected to a good antenna and supports AES handshakes and firmware updates.
+If you just want a system that works without you having to invest a lot of time, buy the CUL stick.
+Of the devices in the list, it is probably the easiest to use.
+Additionally, it can be connected to a good antenna and supports AES handshakes and firmware updates.

-.. note:: Of course you can use multiple communication modules at the same time.
+.. note:: Of course, you can use multiple communication modules at the same time.

 HomeMatic Wireless Module for Raspberry Pi (HM-MOD-RPI-PCB)